Robert Hamilton Bishop: Immigration to the United States and ministry

 In March 1803 Bishop accepted a call from the Ebenezer Church in Jessamine County, Kentucky.
 While serving as minister at Ebenezer, he was offered a professorship in history at Transylvania University in Lexington, which he accepted.
 Bishop served as acting president of Transylvania University from 1816 to 1818.
 James G. Birney was his student at Transylvania.

 He was an early sympathizer with the plight of black slaves.
 In 1815, he organized a Negro school at Pisgah in Woodford County, Kentucky, and in 1816 he opened a school for African-American girls at Transylvania.
 His 1824 history of the church in Kentucky gave credit to the slaves Peter Durrett and his wife for founding and building up the First African Baptist Church of Lexington, Kentucky.
 Late-nineteenth century histories noted only white churches in Kentucky.

 Rev. Bishop next became a supply preacher at the Second Presbyterian Church of Lexington from 1820 to 1823.
 He also served as a minister in Versailles, Kentucky.

 First president of Miami University

 Bishop was selected as the first President of Miami University, founded in Oxford, Ohio, which opened for classes in 1824.
 He served from 1824 to 1841, when he resigned the presidency.
-He continued to hold the professorship of history and political science until the Autumn of 1844.
+He continued to hold the professorship of history and political science until the autumn of 1844.

-In 1845 he became headmaster of Farmer's College in College Hill, Ohio.
-He died in 1855 and was buried on the grounds of Farmer's College in a mound of earth which came to be known as the "Bishop Mound".
+In 1845 he became headmaster of Farmers' College in College Hill, Ohio.
+He died in 1855 and was buried on the grounds of Farmers' College in a mound of earth which came to be known as the "Bishop Mound".
 More than 100 years later, Bishop's remains were re-interred at Miami University.